NamespaceV/NamespaceV.github.io/BoardgameManuals/DinosaurIsland.md

 ## Phase 1 Reaserch

 You have 3 reaserchers with strength 1,2 and 3.
-They can do a few different things.
+They can:

 ### 1.1 Get a dino recipe.